ValerioFirmanoo/mldl23-ego-1/README.md

 ## Results

 Our approach demonstrates significant improvement in egocentric action recognition performance across various domain shifts, with an average gain of ∼8% over traditional 'Source Only' methods on the EPIC-KITCHEN dataset.
-For detailed experimental results, refer to the `experimental_results.md` file.